AstraBert/bloom-multilingual-chatbot/README.md

         <p><i>This logo was generated with <a href="https://www.coze.com/s/ZmFqxkofJ/">CoderLogon</a>, a Coze bot that generates logos for your GitHub repos, exploiting <a href="https://pollinations.ai/">Pollinations AI</a> API</i></p>
    </div>
 </div>

-# Bloom Multilingual Chatbot

-Conversate effortlessly in more than 50 languages!

 ## Yes, ChatGPT is multilingual, but...
 ...It does not yield the same high performances that you can get by querying it in English.